masdevas/athena/docs/design/llvm/02_mlir_graph_reference.md

 #### Description:

-The "mul" operation performs element-wise addition between two tensors.
+The `graph.matmul` operation performs matrix-matrix multiplication of tensors.
-The shapes of the tensor operands are expected to match.
+The operands are expected to be rank 2 tensor with shapes, that allow such operation.

 #### Operands: